 Sometimes, when you’re faced with the choice of a side salad or french fries, the hot, salty, crispy option is the only viable one.

 Or at least, that’s how it seems.
 And then the inevitable happens.
 Discomfort sets in followed closely by regret.
 You ate too much.
 Too much cheese, too much dairy, too much salt, sugar or alcohol.
-Even though most people have a pretty good idea of what’s considered healthy and what makes them feel good (fruits and veggies, protein, whole grains, healthy fats), it’s still pretty easy to get blown off course by a particularly delicious-looking doughnut or plate of fresh-out-of-the-fryer calamari.
+Even though most people have a pretty good idea of what’s considered healthy and what makes them feel good (fruits and veggies, protein, whole grains, healthy fats), it’s still pretty easy to get blown off course by a particularly delicious-looking doughnut or plate of fresh-out-of-the-fryer chicken wings.

-It’s OK.
-Slip-ups happen, and it’s not the end of the world or even the end of your diet.
+Slip-ups happen, though, and it’s not the end of the world — or even the end of your diet.
 Instead of beating yourself up about it, do your body a favor and undo some of the damage by incorporating fresh, natural foods.
-These hacks won’t totally undo your poor food choices, but they can certainly help you feel a little better after one too many slices of cheesecake.
+These hacks won’t totally undo your stomach ache-inducing food choices, but they can certainly help you feel a little better by balancing out those more indulgent foods.